 IMPACT OF DEFORESTATION: LOCAL AND NATIONAL CONSEQUENCESJuly 22, 2012

 LOSS OF LOCAL CLIMATE REGULATION

-water and protecting the community from flood and drought.
+The local level is where deforestation has the most immediate effect.
+With forest loss, the local community loses the system that performed valuable but often under-appreciated services like ensuring the regular flow of clean water and protecting the community from flood and drought.
 The forest acts as a sort of sponge, soaking up rainfall brought by tropical storms while anchoring soils and releasing water at regular intervals.
 This regulating feature of tropical rainforests can help moderate destructive flood and drought cycles that can occur when forests are cleared.

 When forest cover is lost, runoff rapidly flows into streams, elevating river levels and subjecting downstream villages, cities, and agricultural fields to flooding, especially during the rainy season.
 During the dry season, such areas downstream of deforestation can be prone to months-long droughts which interrupt river navigation, wreak havoc on crops, and disrupt industrial operations.

 Not directly, according to a 2005 study by the UN's Food and Agriculture Organization (FAO) and the Center for International Forestry Research (CIFOR).
 The groups found that the frequency and extent of major floods has not changed over the last century despite significant reductions in forest cover.
 Instead, FAO and CIFOR say that deforestation does have a role in small floods and topsoil erosion by eliminating the buffering and soil-anchoring effects of forests.
 Further, the report accuses Asian governments of using deforestation as an excuse to deflect criticism over their poor handling of human settlement in areas unsuitable for habitation.
 However a 2007 study reached a different conclusion that forests do impact the occurrence and severity of destructive floods.